-The skills section doesn’t need to take up too much space.
-Just a bullet point list with 8-10 skills will do.
-A good mix of hard skills and soft skills is your best option.
-Hard and technical skills are the skills needed to do your everyday tasks, such as being familiar with certain procedures or software.
+In the skills section, list your hard skills and soft skills.
+Hard skills are technical abilities that you are trained for, such as being familiar with certain procedures or software.
 Soft skills display your work ethic and can include aspects such as creativity, time management, resourcefulness or conflict management.

-The education section of a CV is perhaps the most important part.
-Like with your work experience, it should be listed in reverse-chronological order to display your most recent degree.
+The education section of a CV is perhaps the most important section.
+As with your work experience, list your credentials in reverse-chronological order to display your most recent degree or accreditation first.
 Adding a master’s degree or even a doctorate at the top of the list can set you apart from other candidates.
 You also have more room to list your specific research projects, dissertations and other academic contributions here.

 Awards, certifications and memberships

 Awards and certifications can improve your chances of being selected for a job interview.
 They show that you have been recognized for your work, which in turn will make you seem like a more impressive candidate.